ajtack/riak-cpp/README.markdown

 Implementation Status
 =====================

-We reiterate: This library is a work in progress.
+Riak-Cpp is designed for primary server applications, making key-value access the top priority.
 As of this moment, the following operations are supported:

  * Get a value
  * Delete a key
  * Store a value
+ * Automatic sibling resolution

 In addition, the following are supported: